If you become disabled and are no longer able to work, the federal government offers two programs to provide assistance:

-For those who become disabled and are no longer able to work, the federal government offers two programs to provide assistance: Social Security Disability (SSD), for those who have worked and paid into the Social Security system, and Supplemental Security Income (SSI), for those who have below a certain income.
-As federal programs, there are many parts of the programs that are uniform throughout the United States, but there are some distinctions between states.
-Below is an overview of Virginia’s disability benefits and disability approval statistics for Virginia and available resources in Virginia.
+As federal programs, many parts of the programs are uniform throughout the United States, but there are some distinctions between the states.
+Below is an overview of Virginia's disability benefits and disability approval statistics for Virginia, as well as available resources in Virginia.

 The percentage of disability approvals and denials, along with wait times for Social Security hearings, vary throughout the country.
 Below are statistics for Virginia.

-As SSI is a federal program, the federal government provides a monthly payment to individuals who have SSI.
-For 2012, the maximum the federal government pays to individuals is $698 monthly and to couples, it's $1,048 (for those who have no other income).
+As SSI is a federal program, the federal government provides the monthly payment to individuals who have SSI.
+For 2022, the maximum the federal government pays to individuals is $841 monthly.
+For couples who both qualify for SSI, the maximum is $1,261 (for those who have no other income).

 8004 Franklin Farms Drive

 Richmond, VA 23229-5019

 612 S. Jefferson Street, Suite 300

 Roanoke, VA 24011